traject/traject/README.md

 There are some built-in command-line option shortcuts for useful
 settings:

-Use `-j` to output as pretty-printed JSON hashes, instead of sending to solr.
+Use `--debug-mode` to output in a human-readable format, instead of sending to solr.
+Also turns on debug logging and restricts processing to single-threaded.
 Useful for debugging or sanity checking.

-    traject -j -c conf_file.rb marc_file
+    traject --debug-mode -c conf_file.rb marc_file

 Use `-u` as a shortcut for `s solr.url=X`